 In the 2014 Scheme, there is no requirement for contributions to be paid for any part of a period of authorised unpaid leave of absence.
-Instead, it is the employee's choice whether to cover the period of absence for pension purposes.
-If the employee chooses to do so this will be by paying an age-related Additional Pension Contribution (APC) to cover the amount of pension 'lost' during the period of authorised unpaid leave of absence.
-See section 12 for further details.
+Instead, it is the employee's choice as to whether or not to cover the period of absence for pension purposes.
+If the employee chooses to do so this will be by paying an age-related Additional Pension Contribution (APC) to cover the amount of pension 'lost' during the period of authorised unpaid leave of absence - see section 12 for further details.